swiftlang/swift/docs/ContinuousIntegration.md

-# Continuous Integration for Swift
+# Continuous Integration for Swift (but not SwiftPM)

 **Table of Contents**